ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 ## Overview

 This repository contains the code and data we used to test how NLP models perform when subjected to meaning preserving yet lexically different sentences for the task of sentence entailment.
-Currently, the repository supports training and testing a BiLSTM, CBOW and transformer models.
+Currently, the repository supports training and testing a BiLSTM, CBOW, BERT and RoBERTa models.
+It has support to run inference on GPT-3 using OpenAI's API.
+It also has support to generate paraphrases for a given entailment dataset.

 ## Setup